|Title:||Core development workflow automation for CPython|

 - For core developers, the branch wrangling for bug fixes is delicate and easy to get wrong.
-Conflicts on the NEWS file and push races when attempting to upload changes add to the irritation of something most of us aren't being paid to spend time on.
+Conflicts on the NEWS file and push races when attempting to upload changes add to the irritation of something most of us aren't being paid to spend time on (and for those that are, contributing to CPython is likely to be only one of our responsibilities).
 The time we spend actually getting a change merged is time we're not spending coding additional changes, writing or updating documentation or reviewing contributions from others.

 - Red buildbots make life difficult for other developers (since a local test failure may not be due to anything that developer did), release managers (since they may need to enlist assistance cleaning up test failures prior to a release) and for the developers themselves (since it creates significant pressure to fix any failures we inadvertently introduce right now, rather than at a more convenient time, as well as potentially making hg bisect more difficult to use if hg annotate isn't sufficient to identify the source of a new failure).